karakays/lfcs/README.md

 ### XXIV.
 RAID

-Redundant Array of Independant Disks is clustering of physical disks to enable data integrity and recoverability.
+RAID (Redundant Array of Independant Disks) is clustering of physical disks to promote data integrity and recoverability.
 Disk IO activity is spread into the cluster.
 Data striping provides parallel writes that increases performance.
 RAID can be implemented either in software or in hardware.
 Linux kernel supports software RAID. `mdadm` is the tool to create and manage software RAID devices.

-On the other hand, hardware RAID are transparent to OS.
+On the other hand, hardware RAID is transparent to OS.

-Features:
+RAID provides:
-* mirroring - storage clustering for availability
+* mirroring - duplicate data for availability
-* striping - splitting filesystems to more than one disk
+* striping - splitting filesystems to more than one disk to increase performance
 * parity - fault tolerant with extra data for error recovery

 #### RAID levels